Trip Summary Of Disneyland Paris For The First Time In 12+ Years

 The flight was pleasant and quick, but cramped (as expected on these short flights).
 We landed in Charles De Gaulle in just under an hour.

 We didn't have an amazing start after landing.
-The border control process did go smoothly, and we now get stamps in our passport again because of Brexit (something border control kept telling us).
-Sadly, our pre-booked private transfer we booked didn't show up.
-After a lot of hassle and phone calls he finally did appear, we were finally on our way to Disneyland.
+The border control process did go smoothly.
+We now get stamps on our passports again because of Brexit (something border control kept telling us).
+Sadly, our pre-booked private transfer didn't show up.
+After a lot of hassle and phone calls, he finally did appear, we were finally on our way to Disneyland Paris.

-We stayed at Disney’s Hotel New York - The Art Of Marvel.
-We stayed in an empire club level room so we just got our tickets, left our bags, and went straight to the park.
-We stayed for 3 nights, and honesty, we could have done with another night and day.
-Although it was quite busy, we didn’t get to do everything, and only managed to do a couple of attractions a second time over our 3-night stay.
+We stayed at Disney Hotel New York - The Art Of Marvel.
+We stayed in an Empire club level room so we just checked-in, got our tickets, left our bags, and went straight to the park.
+Although it was quite busy, we didn't get to do everything and only managed to do a couple of attractions a second time over our 3-night stay.

-From the perceptive of someone who has only visited Walt Disney World (very frequently) and this being the first time in Disneyland Paris for 12 years, here are the observations of the trip.
+From the perceptive of someone who has only visited Walt Disney World and this being the first time in Disneyland Paris in 12 years, here are the observations of the trip.

 The cast members - while nice and generally polite - do lack the excitement I'm used to at WDW

 The French language barrier can be somewhat awkward.
 I try to be polite and use some French, but it sometimes results in them not realising I'm English and then I have to stop them halfway through a sentence.
-I tried saying things like "Bonjour/hello", but I found it's just easier to speak English if you need a reply to something, and then thank and say goodbye in French to be polite as possible
+I tried saying things like "Bonjour...hello", but I found it's just easier to speak English if you need a reply to something, and then and say thank you and bye in French to be as polite as possible

 While not as bad as I remember, people walking around smoking is an annoyance, even with designated smoking areas which some people do respect and use